Deppea splendens (golden fuchsia)

 Previously known as the Oaxacan Pine, this graceful long-needled pine is most common in the highlands of Oaxaca, Mexico, but its range extends into Central America.
 It is an outstanding ornamental, best adapted to warm temperate climates and can take severe freezes and some drought.
 Because of the long drooping needles it is also known as "waterfall pine."

-In their struggle for sunlight in the cloud forests of Central America, some normally herbaceous plants develop a tree habit, with huge leaves, large flowers and woody trunks.
+In their struggle for sunlight in the cloud forests of Central America, some normally herbaceous plants have a tree habit, developing huge leaves, large flowers and woody trunks.
 One such fascinating specimen, a member of the daisy family, grows over 18' tall, with large scalloped leaves up to 14' long and its dinner plate-size golden inflorescences (flower clusters).